 Hire an Adoption Advisor

-Start by hiring an adoption advisor or consultant to walk you through the process, who can direct you to experienced and ethical attorneys and agencies.
+Start by hiring an adoption advisor to walk you through the process, who can direct you to experienced and ethical attorneys and agencies.
 Having someone direct you on what steps to take, how to complete them and what adoption professionals to trust is invaluable.
 They provide you necessary counsel throughout the emotional process and can provide you tips on what has worked well for other adoptive families.
-Click here to listen to a video our founder did about selecting an advisor or consultant for your journey.
+Click here to listen to a video our founder did about selecting an advisor for your journey.

 Complete a Home Study